MicrosoftDocs/fabric-docs/docs/data-factory/format-excel.md

 ## Excel format in copy activity

 You can find the file format settings by selecting **File settings** in source in data pipeline copy activity.
+Excel format is supported in copy activity source only.

 :::image type="content" source="./media/format-excel/file-settings.png" alt-text="Screenshot showing file settings button.":::
-> [!Note]
-> Excel format is only supported in copy activity source.

 ### Excel as source